 The unit member shall immediately report such suspension to the site administrator.
 The pupil shall not be returned to the class from which he or she was suspended, for the period of the suspension, without the concurrence of the unit member.
+Upon request of the unit member, the site administrator or designee shall facilitate a conference during the teacher's preparation period between the pupil and the teacher.
+The site administrator shall make every effort to schedule this conference no later than two days after completion of the suspension.
+If the pupil does not consent to participate in the conference, the site administrator or appropriate credentialed staff shall accompany the pupil into the classroom and shall document the pupil's refusal in the pupil's record.
+As soon as possible after the teacher decides to suspend the student, he/she shall ask the student's education rights holder to attend a conference regarding the suspension.
 If an altercation, disturbance, student discipline situation or similar circumstance results in a lawsuit against a unit member for conduct occurring within the course and proper scope of the unit member's duties, the Office shall, to the extent permitted by law, provide a defense for the unit member and indemnify and hold the unit member harmless against any resulting civil liability.